 Our Missouri Park is situated in Strafford, Missouri on 255 acres of land located 12 miles east of Springfield and approximately 45 miles north of Branson.
 Our Missouri Park features a five-mile drive-through wild animal viewing area that opened in 1971.
-It is home to approximately 400 animals, birds and reptiles, comprised of over 65 species.
+It is home to approximately 350 animals, birds and reptiles, comprised of over 65 species.
 Most of the animals roam wild throughout the natural habitat.
 Visitors can observe, photograph and feed the animals along the paved road that runs throughout the drive-through section of our Missouri Park's natural habitat area.
 Some animals are contained in special fenced-in areas within the natural habitat, drive-through section of our Missouri Park and other animals are in a more traditional zoo-like atmosphere, the Walkabout Adventure Zoo, which also contains a reptile house, featuring reptiles from several continents.
 During our 2020 fiscal year we completed an expanded giraffe exhibit, which allows our guests to view and feed our giraffes year round.
+A new otter exhibit is scheduled to open at our Missouri Park during the second quarter of our 2023 fiscal year.
 Our Missouri Park also has a gift shop, a restaurant, and several party rooms for rental.